ur-fault/TMaze/README.md

 3. And finally install tmaze with `scoop install henshouse/tmaze`

 ### Feature flags
 TMaze uses cargo features to enable/disable some features.
-In Github release binaries they are all enabled, ~~but not all of them are enabled by default when building from source.~~ From version 1.14.0 all features are enabled by default and should be disabled manually.
+In Github release binaries, they are all enabled.
+From version 1.14.0, all features are enabled by default and should be disabled manually.
 To disable them, use `--no-default-features` flag.
 After disabling them, enable specific ones you want with `--features <feature1>,<feature2>,...` flag.

 The features are: